East Bali Day Trip: What to See Beyond the Bali Gates of Heaven

 Tukad Cepung waterfall: Hidden within a cave-like structure is this small waterfall, best known for the ray of light that peers through from about 9 AM to mid-day.
 It can easily be reached from Ubud or Sidemen.

 Ready to book your day trip to East Bali?
 To cut down on lengthy travel times and to make the most of your time, stay in Sanur or Ubud as these two places offer easy access to East Bali by car.
 We loved Tandjung Sari, a family-owned boutique hotel in Sanur with a private beach area and fantastic on-site restaurant.
-Check the rates and availability at Tandjung Sari or explore more Sanur hotel options here.
+We also enjoyed the rooftop pool and modern rooms at ARTOTEL Sanur, a 3-minute walk away from the beachfront area further south along the coast.
+Explore more Sanur hotel options here.

 I hope you found this East Bali day trip itinerary helpful!